Privacy Rights Clearinghouse

 In short, the time limits in the FCRA restrict what can be reported by a consumer reporting agency or background screening company.
 The screening company may make a mistake and report negative information that should not be reported because of FCRA times limits.
 The FCRA letters listed above say that mistakes like this are the problem of the consumer reporting agency, not the employer.
 It is not the employer’s obligation to see that the screening company reports only timely information.

-Also see section 7 of this guide for more information on an employer’s obligations.
+See section 7 of this guide for information on an employer’s obligations.

 Is a reference check considered a consumer report?